 When attending South by Southwest, one is forced to negotiate a series of impossible choices.
 There are simply too many bands to see, so decisions get based on a series of criteria that range from venue proximity to line length to the cost of alcohol.

-The hottest ticket at SXSW, the show -- officially billed as Samsung Galaxy® Concert Series with Jay Z + Kanye West -- swept into Austin on Wednesday March 12 and the twin powers of hip-hop performed a two-hour set that affirmed their status as two of the biggest names in all of music.
+The hottest ticket at SXSW, the show is officially billed as Samsung Galaxy® Concert Series with Jay Z + Kanye West, swept into Austin on Wednesday March 12 and the twin powers of hip-hop performed a two-hour set that affirmed their status as two of the biggest names in all of music.

 Fittingly, the show was located at the Austin Music Hall, which just 24 hours earlier was hosting a traveling exhibit for "Game of Thrones."
 Kendrick Lamar may have been playing an iTunes-sponsored show at the same time just a block away, but for now, the Iron Throne is still occupied by ‘Ye and HOVA.

 Ascending from the inside of two LED-screened cubes positioned opposite of one another, the duo opened their set with “HAM,” a bass-heavy banger that portended what was to come.
 At this point, the two veterans are no strangers to the stage, having both performed at arenas the world over as part of their respective tours over the last year.
 They brought that same out-sized charisma to the comparatively intimate Austin Music Hall, which was packed with fans who lined up as early as 9 a.m. to get into the show.

 After performing several tracks from their 2011 collaborative album Watch the Throne, including “Otis,” “Who Gonna Stop Me,” and “Welcome to the Jungle” Kanye ceded the stage to Jay Z, who performed several songs of his most recent album Magna Carta Holy Grail.